arvigeus/AZ-204/Exercises/Build and run a container image by using Azure Container Registry Tasks/README.md

 # Build and run a container image by using Azure Container Registry Tasks

-In this exercise you use ACR Tasks to perform the following actions:
+In this exercise, you use ACR Tasks to perform the following actions:

-- Create an Azure Container Registry
+- Create an Azure Container Registry (ACR)
 - Build and push image from a Dockerfile
 - Verify the results
 - Run the image in the ACR